wiegraff13/lifxjs/README.md

 !!!
-Recently updated for firmware v1.2
+PLEASE NOTE this has been updated for firmware v1.2, but I don't have any v1.1 bulbs so I can't test if it still works pre-upgrade

 # JS library for LIFX bulbs